ssanchezor/GNN-RS/README.md

 High Probability Event: Low Information (unsurprising).

 Information will be zero when the probability of an event is 1.0 or a certainty there is no surprise.
-We calculate it as -log(p(i)) where p(i) is popularity of the item.
+We calculate it as `-log(p(i))` where p(i) is popularity of the item.
 [Source](https://digibuo.uniovi.es/dspace/bitstream/handle/10651/50960/diez2018.pdf?sequence=1)

 - #### Measure Assessment

 Measure | Bar |
 :------: | :------:|
-HIT RATIO   |The higher the better.  |
-NDCG   |The higher the better quality of the ranking.    | COVERAGE |The higher the more items are recommended.  |
+HIT RATIO   |The higher the better, more accuracy.  | NDCG   |The higher the better, meaningful results first.    | COVERAGE |The higher the better, more items are recommended.  |
-GINI   |Between 0 and 1.
-The closer to 0 the more equity.    |
+GINI   |The lower the better, more equity.    |
-NOVELTY |The Higher the more diversity of less popular items is included in the recommendations   |
+NOVELTY |The higher the better, less popular items are included in the recommendations   |

 ### 3.2.
 Experiment Methods & Test Strategy  <a name="32-experimenttest"></a>
 Our experiments are based on <b>Offline testing</b>.
-We use implicit feedback, where the purchases of each user are  available for positive items, whilst all non-interacted items are considered as negatives.
+We use implicit feedback, where the purchases of each user are available as positive items, while all non-interacted items are considered as negative.

-In order to have a faster experimentation and reduce their computational cost we opted for <b>random sampling</b> to build target sets.
-As some papers pointed that maybe the model ranking can not be estable using this method, we tested with the full test set in order to compare the results and assess our ranking remains equal, so we mantain this strategy in the rest of experiments.[Source](https://arxiv.org/pdf/2107.13045.pdf)
+In order to have a faster training and reduce its computational cost, we have opted for using a <b>random sampling</b> approach to build the target datasets.
+As some papers pointed out that by using this method the model could become inestable, we have tested it with the full test datatest set in order to compare the results and verify that our ranking remains equal.
+Since it was the case, we have decided to mantain this strategy for the rest of experiments.[Source](https://arxiv.org/pdf/2107.13045.pdf)

 ### 3.2.
 Machine Learning Models  <a name="33-ML"></a>